UCSF Minimum Security Standards for Electronic Information Resources

 In order to provide advanced protection monitoring and response capabilities, users must install the Security Endpoint Detection and Response agent provided by IT.
 This applies to both UCSF-owned and non-UCSF-owned endpoints.

-The Security Endpoint Detection and Response agent is available through the UCSF IT Software Download page.
+The Security Endpoint Detection and Response agent is available through the UCSF IT Software Download page as bundled with system management software (BigFix).
 (Note: Review Service Page details for additional requirements and supported platforms)

 Given the prevalence of restricted data in the UCSF environment, all endpoints (desktops, laptops, and mobile devices including smartphones and tablets) used for UCSF business must be encrypted.
 This applies to both UCSF-owned and non-UCSF-owned endpoints.